wireless-broadband-alliance/captive-behavior/index.md

 ![WBA Logo](/assets/images/wba-logo.png)

 This project is organized by the [Wireless Broadband Alliance](https://www.wballiance.com/)(WBA).
-The aim of the WBA, together with its 100+ members, is to secure an outstanding user experience through the global deployment of next generation Wireless.
+The aim of the WBA, together with its 100+ members, is to secure an outstanding user experience through the global deployme`nt of next generation Wireless.

 While the WBA organizes this project, anyone is encouraged to contribute.
-Please see the [contribution guidelines](CONTRIBUTING.md) to learn how.
+Please see the [GitHub repoository](https://github.com/wireless-broadband-alliance/captive-behavior) to learn how.

 ## Contents